RandomDatapackGuy/automationdatapack/README.txt

 Recently updated to v0.2 look below for changelog

-In order to impliment the datapack into a new world do the following 1> Launch minecraft in the latest 1.17 snapshot version 2> Download autopack.zip
+In order to impliment the datapack into a new world do the following 1> Launch minecraft in 1.17
+2> Download autopack.zip
 2> Go to create a world and click the datapacks button 3> Click the open pack folder button and put packbeta.zip into it 4> It should show up in the avalable section after so just enable it then finish creating the world as normal

-In order to add it to an existing world do the following 1> Launch minecraft in the latest 1.17 snapshot version 2> Download autopack.zip
+In order to add it to an existing world do the following 1> Launch minecraft in 1.17
+2> Download autopack.zip
 3> Select the world you want to add it into then click edit 4> Click open world folder